Disability Benefits for Reduced Capacity Caused by Back Problems

 • Sedentary work means that you can stand and walk no more than two hours out of an eight-hour day, and you can't lift more than 10 pounds occasionally or five pounds frequently.

-• Light work means that you can stand and walk no more than six hours out of an eight-hour day, and you can't lift more than 20 pounds occasionally or 10 pounds frequently.
+• Light work means that you can stand and walk up to six hours out of an eight-hour day, but you can't lift more than 20 pounds occasionally or 10 pounds frequently.

-• Medium work means that you can stand and walk no more than six hours out of an eight-hour day, and you can't lift more than 50 pounds occasionally or 25 pounds frequently.
+• Medium work means that you can stand and walk up to six hours out of an eight-hour day, and you can lift up to 50 pounds occasionally or 25 pounds frequently.

-• Heavy work means you can stand and walk enough to do medium work, but that you can lift up to 100 pounds occasionally and 50 pounds frequently.
+• Heavy work means you can stand and walk enough to do medium work, and you can lift up to 100 pounds occasionally and 50 pounds frequently.

-• Very heavy work means that you can stand and walk enough to do heavy work, but that you can lift more than 100 pounds occasionally and more than 50 pounds frequently.
+• Very heavy work means you can stand and walk enough to do heavy work, and you can lift more than 100 pounds occasionally and more than 50 pounds frequently.

 Most claimants with back problems will get an RFC with an exertional level for medium, light, or sedentary work, depending on how extensive their back condition is.
-For example, somebody with an X-ray showing mild degeneration in the cervical spine could get a restriction to medium work, while somebody with an MRI showing severe lumbar spondylitis might be restricted to sedentary work.
+For example, somebody with an X-ray showing mild degeneration in the cervical spine could be restricted to medium work, while somebody with an MRI showing severe lumbar spondylitis might be restricted to sedentary work.

-Your RFC will likely also include non-exertional restrictions on activities unrelated to lifting weight or standing up.
+Your RFC will likely also include non-exertional restrictions on activities unrelated to the weight you can lift or how long you can stand.
 Examples of non-exertional restrictions include:

 • Manipulative limitations restrict how often you can use your arms, hands, and fingers to reach, grab, and move objects.
 Your RFC might contain manipulative limitations if you have cervical spine problems that cause radiculopathy in your upper extremities.